What Insecticides to Use to Get Rid of Flies and Insects?

 Insect Monitors are made of a cardboard coated with a sticky substance, on which some biological mating scents called "pheromones" may be added to attract insects to the glue trap.

-Monitors are an excellent way to find out if you have an insect infestation.
-They can also be used to help reducing or eliminating a small infestation.
+Monitors are an excellent way to find out if you have an insect infestation, or if insect activity persists after a treatment.
+They can also be used to help reduce or eliminate a small infestation.

 4) Fly Traps (non-toxic catching devices):